The Basics of Lighting in Video Production

 There are different degrees of brightness.
 The two umbrella categories are hard light and soft light.
 Hard light can be compared to a very sunny day.
 It is sharp, concentrated light coming from a small source.
 This produces defined shadows.

-Soft light, on the other hand, can be compared to a cloudy day.
+Soft light, on the other hand, more closely resembles a cloudy day.
 It is diffused over a large space or area.
 This light is transmitted from a larger light source and hides surface detail.
-With softer light, there are less shadows.
+With softer light, there are fewer shadows and harsh lines.

 There is also high key lighting, in which all of the three-point lights are being used at full blast with little room for shadows or depth.
 This is more often used for things like theatre performances.